-Who would expect to find 900 Modernist buildings, the second largest such collection outside Barcelona, in North Africa?
-Yet here they are, along with one perfectly preserved medieval fortress, several fascinating museums and nearly 50 tapas bars.
-The result is Melilla, a nirvana for architecture and history buffs, as well as a great place to spend the weekend.
+Who would expect to find hundreds of modernist buildings, the second-largest such collection outside Barcelona, in North Africa?
+Yet here they are, along with one perfectly preserved medieval fortress, several fascinating museums and a wealth of tapas bars.
+The result is Melilla, a great place to spend the weekend.

-Melilla is very easy on the traveller, and tourist infrastructure is excellent.
+Melilla is very easy on the traveler, and tourist infrastructure is excellent.
 While ferry-loads of visitors pour in during summer, in the low season you’ll have plenty of breathing room.